wilsooon16/appium-test-sample/README.md

 ### Running Tests

 1. Make sure your Appium server is running and your mobile device/emulator is ready.
+2. Update the desired capabilities in the GeneralHelper Java class to match your Android device requirements.
+You can find the GeneralHelper class in your project's source code.
-2. Open a terminal and navigate to the project directory.
+3. Open a terminal and navigate to the project directory.
-3. Run the tests using the following command:
+4. Run the tests using the following command:
 `mvn test -DsuiteXmlFile=testng.xml`